STFC-ICD-Research-and-Design/supermusr-data-pipeline/trace-viewer/README.md

 ## Panes

-At the top of the terminal UI is the `Setup` pane.
+At the top of the terminal UI is the *Setup* pane.
 When selected, navigate using the `<Left>/<Right>` arrow keys to select each control.
 Use `<Up>/<Down>` to edit list controls, and type/delete to edit text/numerical controls.
 Press `<Enter>` to begin a search using the current search parameters.

-Below the `Setup` pane is the `Status Bar`, this shows the results of searches both in progress and completed.
+Below the *Setup* pane is the *Status Bar*, this shows the results of searches both in progress and completed.
-Below the `Status Bar` are the `Results` and `Graph` pane, to the left and right respectively.
+Below the *Status Bar* are the *Results* and *Graph* pane, to the left and right respectively.

-The `Results` pane shows the results of the last search.
+The *Results* pane shows the results of the last search.
 Use `<Up>/<Down>` to select from the resulting digitiser messages, and `<Left>/<Right>` to select the channel of of that message.
-Press `<Enter>` to plot the selected message and channel in the `Graph` pane.
+Press `<Enter>` to plot the selected message and channel in the *Graph* pane.

-The `Graph` pane shows a terminal plot of the selected message and channel.
-Use the Arrow keys to pan the image, and `+/-` to zoom in and out respectively.
+The *Graph* pane shows a terminal plot of the selected message and channel.
+Use the Arrow keys to pan the image, and `<+>/<->` to zoom in and out respectively.
 Details of the currently selected trace/eventlist and the pan location/zoom factor are shown in a Bar above the plot.

-Below the `Results` and `Graph` pane is the `Help Bar`, which shows tool tips pertaining to the currently selected pane and control.
+Below the *Results* and *Graph* pane is the *Help Bar*, which shows tool tips pertaining to the currently selected pane and control.

 ## Controls

-- `Tab`: Cycle through each pane in the terminal: `Setup`, `Results`, and `Graph`.
+- `Tab`: Cycle through each pane in the terminal: *Setup*, *Results*, and *Graph*.
+- `Home`: Run the [Poll Broker](#poll-broker) function, to discover details about the
 - `Enter`: Depends on which pane is selected:
    - Setup: Begin a search using the current settings.
-   - Results: Graph the currently selected digitiser message and channel to the `Graph` pane.
+   - Results: Graph the currently selected digitiser message and channel to the *Graph* pane.
-   - Graph: Save the currently graphed image using the settings in the `Setup` pane.
+   - Graph: Save the currently graphed image using the settings in the *Setup* pane.
 - `Arrow Keys`: dependent on which pane and control is selected, see the tooltips for specifics.
 - `Escape`: Quit the terminal app.

 ## Search Parameters

-The following parameters are found in the `Setup` pane, and control how traces and eventlists are searched for.
+The following parameters are found in the *Setup* pane, and control how traces and eventlists are searched for.
 See [Search Modes](#search-modes) for more description of how the searches work.

 | Parameter | Description |
 |---|---|